openwisp/docker-openwisp/README.md

 ### Compose

-[Setup on docker-compose](docs/QUICK_SETUP.md) is suitable for single-server setup requirements.
+[Setup on docker compose](docs/QUICK_SETUP.md) is suitable for single-server setup requirements.
 It is quicker and requires less prior knowledge about openwisp & networking.

 ### Kubernetes